 Diving – A magnificent underwater world

 The temperature of the water around the Faroes varies from four to 10 degrees Celsius, depending on the season.
 Visibility is best in the winter months, when the water temperature is low.
 This is also the best time for taking pictures while diving in the Faroe Islands.
 In the winter, visibility is about 30 metres and the average temperature 6 degrees.
 In the summer, plankton blooms sometimes degrade visibility, which can also limit opportunities for taking macro photos.
-Flash photography is not possible during the summer as the particles flare up.
+Flash photography is not ideal during the summer as the particles flare up.
 However, visibility in general varies a great deal and even during the summer, it can reach 15-20 metres.

 Never dive alone